ssokolow/quicktile/docs/config.rst

 sequences in to QuickTile commands.

-A list of valid commands is available either in the :doc:`commands` section or by running :command:`quicktile --show-actions` in a terminal.
+A list of valid commands is available either in the :doc:`commands` section or by running QuickTile with the :option:`--show-actions` option in a terminal.

+Both the keys and values must parse as :any:`str`.

 As an example of the correct format, here is the default contents of the ``[keys]`` section as of QuickTile 0.4: